 Action plan 7 Safety action To be met by Work to meet action Brief description of the work planned to meet the required progress.
-Does this action plan have executive level sign off Action plan owner Who is responsible for delivering the a ction plan?
+Does this action plan have executive level sign off A ction plan agreed by head of mid wifery/clinical director?
+Action plan owner Who is responsible for delivering the a ection plan?
 Lead executive director Does the action plan have executive s ponsorship?
-Amount requested from the incentive fund, if required Reason for not meeting action Please explain why the trust did not me eet this safety action Rationale Please explain why this action plan wil l ensure the trust meets the e safety action.
-Benefits Please summarise the key benefits tha action.
-Please ensure these are SMAR - ction plan and how th hese will deliver th ne required progress against the safety Risk assessment What are the risks of not meeting the safety action?
-How?
+Amount requested from the incentive fund, if required Reason for not meeting action Please explain why the trust did not me eet this safety action Rationale Please explain why this action plan will Il ensure the trust meets the s safety action.
+Benefits Please summarise the key benefits the action.
+Please ensure these are SMAR ion plan and how these will deliver t the required progress against the safety Risk assessment What are the risks of not meeting the s safety action?

+[· How?
 Who?
-When 1?
+When?

 Monitoring

+J

-Action plan 8 Safety action To be met by Work to meet action Brief description of the work planned to meet the required progress.
-Does this action plan have executive level sign off Action plan owner Who is responsible for delivering the action pla n?
-Lead executive director Does the action plan have executive sponsors hip?
-Amount requested from the incentive fund, if required Reason for not meeting action Please explain why the trust did not meet this s safety action Rationale Please explain why this action plan will ensure the trust meets the safety action.
-Benefits Please summarise the key benefits that will be action.
-Please ensure these are SMART. delivered by this action plan and how t these will deliver the required progress against the safety Risk assessment What are the risks of not meeting the safety action?
-How?
+Action plan 8 Safety action To be met by Work to meet action Brief description of the work planned to o meet the required progress 5.
+Does this action plan have executive level sign off [Action plan agreed by head of mid wifery/clinical director?
+Action plan owner Who is responsible for delivering the ad ction plan?
+Lead executive director Does the action plan have executive sp oonsorship?
+Amount requested from the incentive fund, if required Reason for not meeting action Please explain why the trust did not me eet this safety action Rationale Please explain why this action plan will l ensure the trust meets the safety action.
+Benefits Please summarise the key benefits tha action.
+Please ensure these are SMAR tion plan and how these will deliver to he required progress against the safety Risk assessment What are the risks of not meeting the safety action? fee at a How?
 Who?
-Whe n?
+When?
 Monitoring

-Action plan 9 Safety action To be met by Work to meet action Brief description of the work planned to meet the required progress.
-Does this action plan have executive level sign off Action plan owner Who is responsible for delivering the act tion plan?
-Lead executive director Does the action plan have executive spo onsorship?
-Amount requested from the incentive fund, if required Reason for not meeting action Please explain why the trust did not me et this safety action Rationale Please explain why this action plan will ensure the trust meets the e safety action.
-Benefits Please summarise the key benefits that action.
-Please ensure these are SMART ction plan and how t hese will deliver th ne required progress against the safety Risk assessment What are the risks of not meeting the safety action?
+Action plan 9 Safety action To be met by] Work to meet action Brief description of the work planned to o meet the required progres.
+5. Does this action plan have executive level sign off [action plan agreed by head of mid lwifery/clinical director?
+Action plan owner Who is responsible for delivering the ad ction plan?
+Lead executive director Does the action plan have executive sp oonsorship?
+Amount requested from the incentive fund, if required Reason for not meeting action Please explain why the trust did not me eet this safety action - Rationale Please explain why this action plan will ensure the trust meets the safety action.
+Benefits Please summarise the key benefits tha action.
+Please ensure these are SMAR tion plan and how these will deliver the required progress against the e safety Risk assessment What are the risks of not meeting the s afety action?
 How?
 Who?
-Whe n?
+When?
 Monitoring